vijay-shankaranand/tp/docs/UserGuide.md

 Deletes the task specified by the task description from its associated event in JobFestGo.

+**WARNING**: This command is destructive.
+Once a task is deleted, it cannot be recovered.

 Format: `delete_task td/TASK_DESCRIPTION ev/EVENT_NAME`

 * Deletes the task specified by the `TASK_DESCRIPTION` from the event specified by the `EVENT_NAME` of JobFestGo.